nivanov/cosplay/modules/cosplay/src/main/scala/org/cosplay/games/mir/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.cosplayengine/cosplay.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22org.cosplayengine%22%20AND%20a:%22cosplay%22)

 ## "Escape From Mir" Game
-"Escape From Mir" is a full game about an astronaut stranded on the damaged space station "Mir".
+"Escape From Mir" is a game about an astronaut stranded on the damaged space station "Mir".
 It is a game that will challenge you survival, detective, orbital physics, puzzle solving and resource management skills and is targeted towards engineers and programmers.
-It is largely based on real events.
+It is based on real events.
 Check out [www.cosplayengine.com](https://cosplayengine.com/devguide/mir_game.html) for the full documentation.

 ## Introduction